ShunSakurai/easy_paste/README.md

 # easy_paste
 A tool for generating easy-to-paste tables for quotes from the analysis exported from memoQ

-[Japanese README](https://github.com/ShunSakurai/easy_paste/blob/master/README_jpn.md) will also be available.
+Japanese README will also be available upon request.

 ![Concept](https://raw.github.com/wiki/ShunSakurai/easy_paste/easy_paste_concept.png)